Marcusviniciuscardoso/Blog-/README.md

    ```
 ## Backend
  ### Run the script
-  After installing NodeJS and Vscode, you must type "c" to run the backend script
+  After installing NodeJS and Vscode, you must type "npm run devStart" to run the backend script
   Make sure you are in the "blog-backend" folder on the integrated terminal
   ```bash
      npm run devStart